 Your starting point should be to check the existing contract to see if there are any clauses in there that allow you to make changes or alterations.
 These are sometimes known as flexibility clauses and allow employers the flexibility to react to economic changes but it is important to know that the Employment Tribunal has given narrow interpretation to flexibility clauses in past cases and before relying on this clause, you should obtain legal advice.

-Any change in terms that has not been agreed is potentially a breach of contract and you may find that you are facing claims against you.
+Any change in terms that have not been agreed upon is potentially a breach of contract and you may find that you are facing claims against you.
 Before you take any action and as a matter of course, you should talk to a specialist employment law solicitor.
-You can talk to Richard Gregory on 01264 325811 or by email on firstname.lastname@example.org for more advice on how to proceed..
+You can talk to Richard Gregory on 01264 325811 or by email at firstname.lastname@example.org for more advice on how to proceed.

 Return to News